A step-by-step procedure on how to generate QR code for an e-invoice

 According to the GST law, the e-invoicing system will be required starting in 2017–18 for taxpayers with an aggregate turnover of more than Rs.
 500 crores in any prior fiscal year.

 Businesses with annual revenue of more than Rs.
-100 crore in any prior fiscal year is now included as of January 1, 2021, beginning with the 2017–18 fiscal year.
+100 crore in any prior fiscal year are now included as of January 1, 2021, beginning with the 2017–18 fiscal year.
 The government has expanded the use of electronic invoicing to companies with annual revenue of more than Rs 20 crore, effective April 1, 2022.
-As a result, all of those taxpayers must use the e-invoicing system to send credit notes, debit notes, and B2B tax invoices.

 The e-invoicing system also mandates that printed invoices feature a QR code field.
 Since tax invoices must be made for exports and RCM supply, the QR code must also be used in these situations.